Joystream/helpdesk/roles/content-curator-lead/README.md

 ### Processing Applications

 The final step in hiring the `Curator Lead` is to create a `Fill Working Group Leader Opening`.
-The requirements here are simply to choose the relevant opening from the drop-down menu and choose betwen the candidate applications (in JSON format) shown on the page.
+The requirements here are simply to choose the relevant opening from the drop-down menu and choose between the candidate applications (in JSON format) shown on the page.

-Once a candidate has been chosen and the final proposal has passed, the focus is now on the new `Curator Lead`...
+Once a candidate has been chosen, and the final proposal has passed, the focus is now on the new `Curator Lead`...

 # Hiring Content Curators